RegardsOss/RegardsOss.github.io/docs/development/services/fem/api-guides/rest/rest-delete-product.md

 * **Code:** 201 Created

 :::info
-The success return codes only means that your request has been granted an will be processed soon.
+The success return codes only means that your request has been granted and will be processed soon.
 :::

 **Response Body:**